 Feeding supplies such as a high chair, bibs, and utensils

 This is just a basic list to get you started, but as you prepare for your newborn baby, you may think of additional items you'll need.
 Remember, every baby and family is different, so customize your baby registry to fit your needs and your family's lifestyle.
+Having a second baby?
+Read more about specific items you may want to add here.

 What not to include on your baby registry